benbraou/flex-layout-wiki/Best-Performance.md

 #### Use Responsive Class API for large Tables

-For **responsive large table layouts**, developers should use the responsive `class` API to specify a flexbox CSS style class instead of inline flexbox styles.
+For **responsive table layouts** with large number of rows, developers should use the responsive `class` API to specify a flexbox CSS style class instead of inline flexbox styles.

 Below we are using the responsive `class` and `class.xs` API to specify class names.